jcmnn/AltIRC/README.md

 AltIRC
 ======
-A generic IRC bot written in C++ with a Lua plugin system.
+A generic IRC bot for Linux written in C++ with a Lua plugin system.

 Configuration
 -------------